 From sixth grade through my junior year of high school I attended Kodaikanal International School, a boarding school in the mountains of southern India.
 For many years thereafter I still considered India my home, much to the confusion of college classmates.
 A year in Madrid, Spain followed a few years later.
 I’ve lost count of how many times I’ve circled the globe since that first trip to India.
 I relish travel every time I have the opportunity.

 I’m happily retired, except for maintaining Quincy Companion Books.
-I currently live in Beaverton, just a few miles from Portland, Oregon, with Dan, my husband, and our orange tabby named Casey.
+I currently live in Beaverton, just a few miles from Portland, Oregon, with Dan, my husband (former Navy).
 My son is out of the Navy.
 He and his wife and daughter Lily live only three miles away—a happy reunion for us all.